peterthenelson/fiolin/docs/form.md

 > The autofocused component (identified by value) if any; only used to distinguish between multiple components with the same name.

-**hideFileChooser?**: _boolean_

-> Hide the file chooser (and instead trigger off of a button).
-This option only makes sense when inputFiles is NONE (otherwise your script will not be runnable)

 ## FiolinFormComponent =

 > Union type of all the form components